Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures/README.md

 2) Place [Zere's Plugin Library](https://rauenzi.github.io/BDPluginLibrary/release/0PluginLibrary.plugin.js) file into your plugin folder;<br />
 3) Place plugin's ".js" file into your plugin folder;<br />
 4) After enabling the plugin, it will create a new folder in your plugin folder, in which you need to move images that you want to use.<br />
-P.S.
+<br />P.S.
 Plugin will save all information about folder's contents in CustomPanelForSendingPictures.settings.json file, and your plugin settings in CustomPanelForSendingPictures.config.json (you can also delete those files to reset all settings).<br />

 # Support:
 If you'd want to help me with this janky project, check the [TODO](https://github.com/Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures#todo), where I've listed problems that I'm trying to solve at the moment.
 You can check [Communication](https://github.com/Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures#communication) section for ways of contacting me.<br />